 This is a four-year scholarship, up to full-tuition, and is awarded to up to four entering first-year students.
 Recipients must maintain a cumulative GPA of 3.0 to retain the scholarship.
 Selection to the Reagan Program is based on leadership potential, commitment to service and academic achievement.
 Reagan Fellows are required to live on campus and are further required to fully participate in all aspects of the Reagan Leadership Program.
 This includes leadership seminars, two summer mentorships and other special activities.
 A separate application, available at our website, is required for the Reagan Leadership Program.
 Additional information on the application procedures and other matters relating to the Reagan Program should be specifically requested from Eureka College.
-Minimum academic requirements for eligibility are: 25 ACT/1680 SAT, 3.0/4.0 High School GPA.
+Minimum academic requirements for eligibility are: 3.0/4.0 High School GPA with 3 years of English, Science, and Math courses, along with 1 year of Foreign Language or Arts courses on your high school transcript.